junxit/us-congress-bills-113/metadata.md

 - 2013-05-08 — Rule provides for consideration of H.R.
 1406 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 A specified amendment is in order.
 - 2013-05-08 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2521)
 - 2013-05-08 — The previous question was ordered on the amendment (A002) pursuant to the rule. (consideration: CR H2519)
+- 2013-05-09 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.